FERS & TSP Planning

 Social Security timing is evaluated within the system, not in isolation

-Healthcare decisions are integrated into long term planning
+Healthcare decisions, including FEHB and Medicare coordination, are integrated into long term planning

 The goal is not to answer one benefit question.
 The goal is to see whether the full retirement system is coordinated before decisions become harder to reverse.